AxelRaboit/postgres_with_docker/README.md

 - Click on the "Add New Server" button.
 - In Connection tab, fill in the IP address.
 - Username will be POSTGRES_USER and Password POSTGRES_PASSWORD
-- Database name will be POSTGRES_DB
+- Server name as you want
 - Click on "Save" button.